exists-forall/delta/README.md

   }
   ```

-  A value of type `Color` might be an `RGB` color, in which case it has a field for `r` (red), `g` (green), and `b` (blue), or it might be a `GrayScale` color, in which case it only has a field for `brightness`.
+  A value of type `Color` might be an `RGB` color, in which case it has a field for `r` (red), `g` (green), and `b` (blue), or it might be a `Grayscale` color, in which case it only has a field for `brightness`.
 In this example, there is an extra [`alpha` (opacity)](https://en.wikipedia.org/wiki/Alpha_compositing) field that doesn't live in either `case`.
-Because it's not inside a `case`, the `alpha` field is available on all values -- both `RGB` and `Grayscale` colors have the `alpha` field.
+Because it's not inside a `case`, the `alpha` field is available on all values; both `RGB` and `Grayscale` colors have the `alpha` field.
 Cases are a bit like subclasses in object-oriented programming, except they let you specify the entire type hiearchy in one place instead of spreading it out across the program.

-- *"Row-base effect typing"*: Function signatures in Delta tell you *everything* about a function's inputs and outputs, not just what its arguments and return values are.
+- *"Row-based effect typing"*: Function signatures in Delta tell you *everything* about a function's inputs and outputs, not just what its arguments and return values are.
 Inputs and outputs which are "hidden" in most languages are explicitly documented and verified in Delta, which helps keep your code modular, makes complex codebases easier to navigate, and protects against large classes of subtle bugs.
 These hidden inputs and outputs are often called "side effects," but an "effect" sounds like it only refers to hidden *outputs*, when in fact hidden *inputs* are just as important.
 Delta calls these hidden inputs and outputs *"interactions,"* because they're a way for functions to *interact* directly with their wider environment without going through arguments or return values.

   ```delta
   // This function has no interactions